mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 Every tag/commit on you library can be either delivered as source-code or precompiled.
 As a result you must version your code with the assumption that it could be either.
 Even if you shipped pre-compiled, there's nothing holding back _another_ developer giving access to source code for a specific tag.

 Having that said, I've added new parameters to functions with default values — without doing major bumps.
-This is a mistake, yet things compile fine because the dependent library/app was using the the source code of the library.
+This is a mistake, yet things ended up fine because the dependent library/app was using the the *source code* of the library.

 ### So adding a default value doesn't do anything?
 Default values help with API.
 Not with ABI.
-As illustrated above in Table - 1, default values have no impact on ABI.
+As illustrated the above table, default values have no impact on ABI.
 This is because in most languages, a function is uniquely identified by its name, and its parameters.
 Both the argument labels, and the types.
 For more on that see this [WWDC Session - Binary Frameworks in Swift](https://developer.apple.com/videos/play/wwdc2019/416/?time=1339)

-### Are there any breaking changes that don't break the API/ABI?
+### Are there any breaking changes are not originated from a change in the API/ABI?
-- If you change the behavior of something.
+Yes.
+If you change the *behavior* of something.
 Examples:
   - **Performance Change:** A function used to take 0.3 seconds but now takes 6 seconds
   - **Semantic Change:** A function that takes `a`, `b` as inputs and returns `c`, but after a change returns `d`.
 This is a breaking change.
   - **Behavioral Change:** A function that used to fire notifications and now it doesn't.
 Or previously it didn't fire any notifications to a known channel but now it does.
   - **Thread Safety:** Introducing or removing thread safety in a function can also be a breaking change.
 For example, making a function that was previously thread-safe no longer thread-safe, or vice versa.
   - **Resource Management:** Changing how resources are managed or cleaned up within a function.
 For example, if a function that previously did not close file handles now closes them, it can impact the overall resource management in an application.
 Or if a function previously used 1% battery, but now uses 5%.

-All the above changes should be marked with a major version change.
+All the above changes should be marked with a major version change along with proper release notes.

 ## How can I not make a breaking change when adding new parameters to my functions?